nalivayev/florentine-abbot/docs/en/naming.md

 ### Purpose of this chapter

 Without reading the entire guide, quickly learn the basic principles and get started.
-You'll get a working system that you can later refine.
+You'll get a working approach that you can later refine.

 ### Getting started